futuregrid/manual/docs/source/eucalyptus1.rst

 -  export CLOUDINITD\_IAAS\_ACCESS\_KEY=<your access key>
 -  export CLOUDINITD\_IAAS\_SECRET\_KEY=<your access secret>
 -  export CLOUDINITD\_IAAS\_IMAGE='emi-5F4F1B49'

-You may have trouble registering your keys.
-This is due to Eucalyptus not yet supporting the latest version of the EC2 API.
-To circumvent this, create a key pair named 'futuregrid', and set the env *CLOUDINITD\_IAAS\_SSHKEYNAME*\ to 'futuregrid'.
-Then, set the env *CLOUDINITD\_IAAS\_SSHKEY* to point to the private key associated with that key name.
+You may have trouble registering your keys.� This is due to Eucalyptus not yet supporting the latest version of the EC2 API.� To circumvent this, create a key pair named 'futuregrid', and set the env *CLOUDINITD\_IAAS\_SSHKEYNAME*\ to 'futuregrid'.� Then, set the env *CLOUDINITD\_IAAS\_SSHKEY* to point to the private key associated with that key name.